 which also includes an image of the emblem

-The emblem was effectively used as a coat of arms, albeit without legal sanction, by the council established for Essex in 1889; an example is this marker
+The emblem was effectively used as a coat of arms, albeit without legal sanction, by the council established for Essex in 1889; one example is this sign

 dating from 1921, marking the boundary between the boroughs of Barking & Dagenham and Havering.
 The council was subsequently awarded a formal grant of the arms

 As they had already been in the public domain, well before the creation of the council, however, an armorial banner formed from these anciently attributed arms could not be restricted to the council’s use but as with the arms from which it was derived, represented the whole county as an entity.
 In the twenty-first century therefore the Flag Institute accepted that the armorial banner of the shield bearing the three seaxes, was the county flag.
 Interestingly, the Essex council arms feature no supporters, crest, motto or other adornments typical of a heraldic award, the plain decorated shield, of ancient renown, being used alone.
 Such plain arms are a rarity in heraldry and usually typify arms of antiquity before the development of such additional features.

 Accordingly, the same arrangements of three seaxes on red was used in Middlesex for centuries until its county council sought a distinctive arrangement of its own, and was awarded amended arms, distinguished by the addition of a Saxon crown in chief, (at the top of the shield) over the seaxes, in 1910.